Pasta al forno (literally translated baked pasta or pasta bake) is one of the classic Sunday dish of my family.

 - You can also decide to mix the pasta together in a bowl with the Béchamel, the Parmesan cheese and the Ragù sauce and then pour it in the cocottes.

-- In both cases, end with a layer of Béchamel and a generous sprinkle of Parmesan cheese for a nice crust.
+- In both cases, end with a layer of Béchamel and a generous sprinkle of Parmigiano cheese for a nice crust.

 - Bake in the oven at 190°C (370°F) for about 20 minutes.
 If needed, leave 2-3 minutes under the grill to get the crispy crust.